pmd/pmd-github-action-tests/README.md

 * The violations should appear as build annotations for the build
     * note: the build is run 3 times for each OS
     * in total there are 30 violations: 12 errors, 12 warnings, 6 notices
+* There is a "PMD Report" artifact on the build that contains the SARIF report.

 ### Violations in existing files